The dashboard is an effective method to show IT value.

 What IT needs is good IT governance, the processes of which would populate the dashboard with information.
 Dashboards are a way of presenting information and are dependent on an array of other processes and technologies for their data input.

-- CIO Dashboard - the Governance layer (the Evaluation, Scope, and Monitoring) and the tactical management layer (Run, Build, Deploy and again Monitor) can provide certain governance insight.
+- Two layers of dashboard: The CIO Dashboard - the Governance layer (the Evaluation, Scope, and Monitoring) and the tactical management layer (Run, Build, Deploy and again Monitor) can provide certain governance insight.
 Dash Boards are helpful to monitor KPIs and present the IT operations to higher management.

 - Dashboards are supposed to be objective: Services provided by IT are critical to efficiency and quality of operations of a corporation.
 Hence, it needs to be monitored and measured objectively, that it continues to perform optimally.
 A simple dashboard with a few basic instruments is helpful and illuminating.